Contributed by Stefano Mascetti, XC Engineering

-One company participating in this research is XC Engineering, an engineering consultancy that specializes in CFD and thermal analysis technologies.
+One company participating in this research is XC Engineering.
+They are an engineering consultancy that specializes in CFD and thermal analysis technologies.
 The company, based in Cantu, Italy, works with companies all over the world on a wide range of problems.
 Engineers at XC Engineering apply their expertise to casting simulations for customers in the foundry industry, nautical applications, hydraulic/environmental applications (river floods, damns, and spillways), and simulation of micro-electromechanical fluids (biomedical, genetic, microchips, etc.).

 The Customer: Earthrace